Crisis Help

 How to get diagnosed in Ontario

 There are two main pathways to an ADHD diagnosis in Ontario.
-The right one depends on your timeline, budget, and what level of documentation you need.
+The right one depends on your timeline, budget, and the kind of documentation you need.

-Important for university students: If you need academic accommodations (extended time, separate room, etc.), your university's accessibility office typically requires a formal psychoeducational assessment or a Certificate of Disability completed by a licensed practitioner.
+Important for university students: If you need academic accommodations (extended time, separate room, and similar supports), your university's accessibility office typically requires a formal psychoeducational assessment or a Certificate of Disability completed by a licensed practitioner.

 Private Pathway